 Having completed the loop the visitors once again find her or himself in the assembly hall.
 The hall slightly intimidating when empty the challenge was here to create a place that would feel warm and welcoming, for visitors to reflect over the exhibition and allow for debates and workshops to take place.

 To find materials that would complement the building we looked to the past and the future.
 Exhibition and workshop tables are of sandblasted marble complementing the delicate use of terrazzo and tiles of the school while also creating a refined backdrop to the works exhibited.
 The tables will be reused in future events arranged by IKSV.
-The chairs and the seating island are made of expanded cork.
+The chairs and the seating island are made of expanded cork from Portugal based cork producer Amorim.
 Harvested once every 9 years the cork absorbs CO2 through its lifetime and hence is one of the few building materials that contributes negatively to our CO2 emission.
 During the expansion-process, the cork is heated up and the it releases its natural content of resin which then works as the binding material keeping the material together.
 For optimum material use the received 1 x 0.5 x 0.2 meter raw cork blocks were then split in half to become chairs or on the diagonal for the islands curvilinear geometry, by mirroring or flipping each piece no material goes to waste.

 Team: Selva Gürdoğan, Gregers Tang Thomsen, Nikitas Gkavogiannis, Derya İyikul, Ruggero Droghetti, Oscar de Bakker, Taha Sezgin